apacheignite/documentation/basic-concepts/asynchronous-support-20.md

   "title": "Overview"
 }
 [/block]
-All distributed methods on all Ignite APIs can be executed either synchronously or asynchronously.
-However, instead of having a duplicate asynchronous method for every synchronous one (like `get()` and `getAsync()`, or `put()` and `putAsync()`, etc.), Ignite chose a more elegant approach where methods don't have to be duplicated.
+Most distributed operations on Ignite APIs can be executed either synchronously or asynchronously.
+Asynchronous method names end with `Async` suffix.

+Asynchronous operations return instance of `IgniteFuture` or it's subclass.
+You may either wait for result using one of `IgniteFuture.get()` methods, or register a closure which will be executed once operation is completed.
+[block:code]
+{
+  "codes": [
+    {
+      "code": "K get(V val);\nIgniteFuture<K> getAsync(V val);",
+      "language": "java"
+    }
+  ]
+}
+[/block]

 [block:api-header]
 {
-  "type": "basic",
-  "title": "IgniteAsyncSupport"
+  "title": "Interfaces"
 }
 [/block]
-`IgniteAsyncSupport` interface adds asynchronous mode to many Ignite APIs.
-For example, `IgniteCompute`, `IgniteServices`, `IgniteCache`, and `IgniteTransactions` all extend `IgniteAsyncSupport` interface.

-To enable asynchronous mode, you should call `withAsync()` method which will return an instance of the same API with asynchronous behavior enabled.
+Asynchronous operations can be found on the following interfaces:
+* A
+* B
+[block:api-header]
+{
+  "title": "Listening and chaining futures"
+}
+[/block]

 [block:callout]
 {
   "type": "info",